 Today's newest church-thinkers are asking questions like, “What would it be like to start a house church?” and “Can we be disciples if we call a coffee shop, pub, or storefront our home-base?”
 Lets let them take three years to try.

-With a target startup in summer 2013 and you can read about our latest startup, Riverfront Church with Edwin Estevez, HERE.
+We had our first startup in summer 2013 and you can read about our latest startup, Riverfront Church with Edwin Estevez, HERE.
 We continue to look for leaders with seminary training, willing to employ cultural insight and tech savvy, to bring a fresh take on what it means to proclaim the gospel and be church in the Mid-Atlantic.